angie-framework/angie-log/README.md

 ### About
 Angie Log is designed as an extremely lightweight logging utility for NodeJS which will:
 * Prettify the terminal output using the [Chalk](https://www.npmjs.com/package/chalk "Chalk") package
 * Provide utilities for printing useful and informative terminal output
-    * Create asynchronous, non-blocking log files to maintain said useful and informative terminal output based on well-defined JS log levels
+* Create asynchronously written, non-blocking log files to maintain said useful and informative output based on well-defined JS log levels

-- method arguments and their meanings
-- note about calling a level outside of it's type
+For a list of Frequently Asked Questions, please see the [FAQ](https://github.com/benderTheCrime/angie-log/blob/master/FAQ.md "FAQ") and the [CHANGELOG](https://github.com/benderTheCrime/angie-log/blob/master/CHANGELOG.md "CHANGELOG") for an up to date list of changes.
+Contributors to this Project are outlined in the [CONTRIBUTORS](https://github.com/benderTheCrime/angie-log/blob/master/CONTRIBUTORS.md "CONTRIBUTORS") file.

 ### Angie
-Please see the [site](http://benderthecrime.github.io/angie/#/about) for news, a quickstart guide, and documentation and the [CHANGELOG](https://github.com/benderTheCrime/angie-log/blob/master/CHANGELOG.md) for an up to date list of changes.
+Please see the [site](http://benderthecrime.github.io/angie/) for news, a quickstart guide, and documentation and the [CHANGELOG](https://github.com/benderTheCrime/angie/blob/master/CHANGELOG.md) for an up to date list of changes.